- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Market data is subject to change.
-Consult with a qualified financial advisor before making any investment decisions.
+This information is for informational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Investing in emerging markets involves significant risks, including currency fluctuations, political instability, and economic volatility.
+Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.